TaraMoments/GettingandCleaningData/CodeBook.md

 5. Merge the train\_data and test\_data by cbind().
 Store the resulted data as dat
 6. Read data from features.txt, and get the list of measurement names.
 7. Rename the columns of dat to be "subject", "activity" and the list of measurement names provided by the data from features.txt.
-8. Subsetting dat by extracting the columns "subject", "activity" and only the measurements on the mean and standard deviation for each measurement.
+8. Subsetting dat by extracting the columns "subject", "activity" and only the measurements of the mean and the standard deviation for each measurement.
 9. Read data from activity_labels.txt and obtain more descriptive activity names.
-10. Re-level the activity column of dat from 1 to 6 to the more descriptive activity names.
+10. Re-level the activity column of dat from 1 to 6 to the more descriptive activity names (e.g. Walking).
 11. Create a second data set by only including "subject", "activity", and the mean of each variable for each subject and each activity.

 ## Code book
 ### Variables
+The tidy data set has 180 rows and 68 variables.

 * subject (integer): subject who performed the activity for each window sample.
 It ranges from 1 to 30.
 * activity (factor with 6 levels): the activities performed by subjects.
 Each person performed six activities.
    * WALKING